YaleTHz/nelly/README.md

 With this in mind, we have the following tasks:

 1. For a given geometry, construct the appropriate transfer function
-2. Loop through a range of frequencies and fit the refractive index to the experimental value at that frequency.
+2. Loop through a range of frequencies and fit the refractive index to the experimental value at each frequency.

 This is the general procedure that Nelly follows when `nelly_main` is called.

 [^1]: More details can be found in a forthcoming paper and this [TDS tutorial by Neu et. al.](https://aip.scitation.org/doi/full/10.1063/1.5047659)

+# Quick Start

+The quickest way to get started is to start with the script and input file in the `sample_files` folder and edit them to fit your needs.

+1.  **Editing the script**
+   In `sample_files/sample_script` replace the data file paths (e.g. `'../test_data/cell_ref_empty.tim'`) with paths for your data files.
+The built in `importdata` method should work for most character-delimited data files, but any import method works as long as you end up with MATLAB vector for the time points, and a corresponding vector with the amplitudes for each time.
+2. **Editing the input file**
+   The input file specifies the geometry of the sample as well as some parameters for the Fourier transform.
+In `sample_files/sample_input.json`, change the parameters and geometry as necessary to match your sample and reference.
+Each parameter is explained in comments as is the format for the geometry specification.

 # Input File